Overview

 Keep your baby warm

 Put our red hat on your baby for the first few days they are in hospital.
 Keep your baby in skin contact on your chest covered with a blanket.
-Look into your baby’s eyes to check that they are well in this position, or keep warm with blankets if left in a cot.
+If you put your baby in a cot, keep them warm with blankets.

 Feed as soon as possible after birth